Documentation

 { "type": "order.created", "id": "ord_123", ... }

-The endpoint returns 202 in under 250ms p95.
+The endpoint returns 202 on acceptance.
 Your event is durable in R2 before the response.

 3.